EEA Terms of Service

 We know most customers will but you must use your Curve account and card responsibly.
 You can’t use them:

-for anything that’s against the law (e.g. fraud) or is harmful or disrespectful to others, including any form of abuse of us or our staff,in breach of these Terms;
+for anything that’s against the law (e.g. fraud) or is harmful or disrespectful to others including any form of abuse of us or our staff,in breach of these Terms;

-in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would is an abuse of the payments system;
+in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would see as an abuse of the payments system;

-for “cash recycling”, which means using your Curve card to make an ATM withdrawal and using the cash to repay the payment card used for the withdrawal in order to receive rewards on the payment card or your Curve card (for other examples of “cash recycling” that are also covered under these terms, see our Fair Use Policy);
+for “cash recycling”, which includes using your Curve card to make an ATM withdrawal and using the cash to repay the payment card used for the withdrawal in order to receive rewards on the payment card or your Curve card (for other examples of “cash recycling” that are also covered under these terms, see our Fair Use Policy);

 Money owed to Curve